 The figure below (figure 4) shows that certain runway combinations (indicated by roman numbers) deliver less hourly capacity compared to other runway combinations.
 Furthermore, the visibility conditions (good, marginal and poor) also have significant influence on the available capacity.
 Not all runway combinations are always available.
 Use of less favourable runway combinations can result in reduced capacity.
-The KDC research aims to increase airport capacity and sustainability as indicated by the arrows in figure 4.
+The KDC research aims to increase airport capacity and reliability of the capacity as indicated by the arrows in figure 4.